GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

   - "Component extensions with background pages are not enabled during tests because they generate a lot of background behavior that can interfere."
   - when quitting the browser, it disables additional checks that may stop that quitting process. (like unsaved form modifications or unhandled profile notifications..)
 * `--remote-debugging-pipe`: more secure than using protocol over a websocket
-* `--remote-debugging-port=...`: With a value of 0, Chrome will automatically select a useable port _and_ will set `navigator.webdriver` to `true`.
+* `--remote-debugging-port=…`: With a value of 0, Chrome will automatically select a useable port _and_ will set `navigator.webdriver` to `true`.
 * `--silent-debugger-extension-api`: Does not show an infobar when a Chrome extension attaches to a page using `chrome.debugger` page.
 Required to attach to extension background pages.

 ## General

 * `--enable-logging=stderr`: Logging behavior slightly more appropriate for a server-type process.
 * `--log-level=0`: 0 means INFO and higher. `2` is the most verbose.
 Protip: Use `--enable-logging=stderr --v=2` and you may spot additional components active that you may want to disable.
-* `--user-data-dir=...`: Directory where the browser stores the user profile.
+* `--user-data-dir=…`: Directory where the browser stores the user profile.

 ## Chromium Annoyances

 * `--disable-features=MediaRouter`: Avoid the startup dialog for _Do you want the application “Chromium.app” to accept incoming network connections?_.
 Also disables the [Chrome Media Router](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/media/media_router.md) which creates background networking activity to discover cast targets.
 A superset of disabling `DialMediaRouteProvider`.
 * `--password-store=basic`: Avoid potential instability of using Gnome Keyring or KDE wallet. [chromium/linux/password_storage.md](https://chromium.googlesource.com/chromium/src/+/main/docs/linux/password_storage.md) https://crbug.com/571003
-* `--use-mock-keychain`: Use mock keychain on Mac to prevent the blocking permissions dialog abou: _Chrome wants to use your confidential information stored in your keychain_
+* `--use-mock-keychain`: Use mock keychain on Mac to prevent the blocking permissions dialog asking: _Do you want the application “Chromium.app” to accept incoming network connections?_

 ## Background networking

 * `--disable-background-networking`: Disable various background network services, including extension updating,safe browsing service, upgrade detector, translate, UMA
 * `--disable-breakpad`: Disable crashdump collection (reporting is already disabled in Chromium)
-* `--disable-component-update`: Don't update the browser 'components' listed at chrome://components/
+* `--disable-component-update`: Don't update the browser 'components' listed at chrome://components/ after startup as it creates lots of network activity.
 * `--disable-domain-reliability`: Disables Domain Reliability Monitoring, which tracks whether the browser has difficulty contacting Google-owned sites and uploads reports to Google.
-* `--disable-features=AutofillServerCommunication`: Disables autofill server communication.
-This feature isn't disabled via other 'parent' flags.
+* `--disable-features=AutofillServerCommunication`: Disables (mostly for hermetic testing) autofill server communication.
+The URL of the autofill server can further be controlled via the autofill-server-url param.
+The given URL should specify the complete autofill server API url up to the parent "directory" of the "query" and "upload" resources. i.e., https://other.autofill.server:port/tbproxy/af/
 * `--disable-features=CertificateTransparencyComponentUpdater`
 * `--disable-sync`: Disable syncing to a Google account
 * `--enable-crash-reporter-for-testing`: Used for turning on Breakpad crash reporting in a debug environment where crash reporting is typically compiled but disabled.